noakishere/presentation/notes.md

 # Agenda

 1. What was my project?
-   a.
-What is Google Cloud Platform?
+   1. What is Google Cloud Platform?
-   b.
-What is serverless?
+   2. What is serverless?
 2. What was my role?